zomry1/Hystrix-Box/README.md

 * Analysis email header
 * All Cyberchef tools
 * email header analysis
 * Fix when english like this H1 0R instead hi or (english with symbols and numbers)
+* Analyze sound files

 ### Requirements
 * requests